johnkmzhou/javascript-boilerplate/README.md

 ## Setup

-Check the README.md files in /api and /web for setup instructions.
-To start up both projects, run: `/start.ps1`
+Check the README.md files for each project.